vmware-archive/pcfdev/README.md

 # Update on Certificate Issue with PCF Dev

-Please note we are actively working on a patch for the certificate issue discussed in the following issue - https://github.com/pivotal-cf/pcfdev/issues/273
+Please note we are actively working on a patch for the certificate issue discussed here - https://github.com/pivotal-cf/pcfdev/issues/273

 We will provide an update here when that patch release is available.

-Mac Users - we will be pushing an alpha release of our new version of PCF Dev shortly .
+__Mac users__- we will be pushing an alpha release of our new version of PCF Dev shortly .
 This version makes uses of native hypervisors and will allow you to use BOSH with PCF Dev.
-Stayed tuned for more details.
+Stay tuned for more details.
 *************************************************************

 # PCF Dev